apache/cordova-blackberry/README.md

 __Q: I uploaded my application to the BlackBerry device, but it will not open or run.__

 __A:__ Try hard resetting the device by pressing and hold ALT + CAPS LOCK + DEL.
 You must press and hold each key in sequence and not all at once.

+__Q: My simulator screen is not refreshing and I see blocks on a clicked position.__

+__A:__ Windows 7 and the simulator's graphics acceleration do not mix.
+On the simulator, set View -> Graphics Acceleration to Off.